annemarievdmarel/pool-separate-behaviors/README.md

 # pool-separate-behaviors

+van der Marel, A., Prasher, S., Carminito, C., O’Connell, C., Phillips, A., Kluever, B. M., & Hobson, E. A. (2020).
+A framework to evaluate whether to pool or separate behaviors in a multilayer network.
+ArXiv, 2007.09743.

 We developed a 3-step framework to examine the implications of splitting or pooling potentially-related behaviors before deciding on how to construct the layers of networks in a multilevel network analysis.
 For this framework, we used two agonistic behaviors (crowds and displacements) in monk parakeets.

 In step 1 (initial check), we questioned whether: